youssefshalaan/RCJ2024-Soccer-PCBs/README.md

 <img src="assets/lower.png" alt="Lower PCB" align="right" width="200" style="margin-left: 15px; border-radius: 12px;">

 This PCB handles:
-- **Line detection** using 16 TCRT5000 IR sensors, accompanied by resistor arrays to drive the LEDs and bias the signals.
+- **Line detection** using 16 TCRT5000 IR sensors, accompanied by resistor arrays to drive the LEDs and pull-up the signals.
 - **Motor driving** using 4 VNH5019 carrier PCBs from Pololu.
 - A **40-pin dual-row IDC slot** for an interconnect ribbon that links it to the other board.